vsbron/course-monsters-rolodex-2023/README.md

 ## Technical info

-- Was built with React Class Component;
+- Was built with React Functional Component [Class Component is stored under comments];
 - Compressed and deployed via Parcel;

 ### Notes